solidquartz/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+It is Aky Mac Donald's second project at Lighthouse Labs, and their first frontend-focused project.

+Tweeter is built using HTML, CSS, JavaScript, jQuery, Node, Express, and uses Ajax.
+The database code (in /server) was pre-written by an instructor.
+The project employs Flexbox and

+Feature highlights include a character counter, a fluid layout, dynamic error messages, and cute bouncing animations!

 ## Getting Started